camferna/Ensemble-Methods-and-Time-to-Event-Analysis-Models/README.md

 * python_numfeatures: the script used to generate the data of the decreasing number of features experiment.
 * python_numsamples: the script used to generate the data of the increasing number of samples experiment.
 * python_percensorship: the script used to generate the data of the increasing percentage of censorship experiment.

+## Ensemble Method
+* PBC_ensemble_method: Implementation of our aggregation method to the PBC dataset.